Boeing plane found to have missing panel after flight from California to southern Oregon

 The missing panel was on the underside of the aircraft where the wing meets the body and just next to the landing gear, United said.

-According to the Federal Aviation Administration, the plane made its first flight in April 1998 and was delivered to Continental Airlines in December of that year.
+According to airfleets.net, the plane made its first flight in April 1998 and was delivered to Continental Airlines in December of that year.
 United Airlines has operated it since Nov.
 30, 2011.
 It is a 737-824, part of the 737-800 series that was a precursor to the Max.

 Boeing said, also via email, that it would defer comment to United about the carrier's fleet and operations.